 Burrata is the only ingredient that might be tricky to find, but I’ve outlined some alternatives below.
 Everything else should be easy enough to find!

 - Tomatoes.
 Good quality, large vine tomatoes are best here.
 Make sure they’re lovely and ripe.
-If tomatoes aren’t in season, you can use tinned tomatoes – just mash them up with a fork and continue with the recipe.
+If tomatoes aren’t in season, you can use tinned tomatoes – I love using Mutti’s Polpa crushed tomatoes.

 - Bread.
 I’m using sourdough, but any good-quality bread will do.
 Focaccia would be amazing – try making my easy no knead focaccia to use with this recipe.